jornada-im/documentation/docs/website.md

 ## Secure file management

-The hosting provider allows ssh access to any environment using the command
+The hosting provider allows secure shell (ssh) access to any environment using the command

     ssh {environment}@{environment}.ssh.wpengine.net